Q. Why is Venture Acceleration-As-A-Service a primary goal of SG2030?

 Q. What do you consider DeepTech projects ?

 An.
-We see DeepTech as most emerging technologies that have a clear connection to the physical world, that are not based on purely software, that entail significant development cycles, and that imply integration of several technological domains in order to create a solution.
+We see DeepTech as mainly emerging technologies that have a clear connection to the physical world, that are not based on only mature software, that entail significant development cycles, and that imply integration of several technological domains in order to create a solution.

 Q: Do you accelerate only DeepTech projects generated within your organization?